bean-mhm/realbloom/USAGE.md

 ## Aperture

 An [aperture](https://en.wikipedia.org/wiki/Aperture) defines the shape of the hole through which light passes to reach the camera sensor.
 Because of light's wave-like properties, this causes a [diffraction](https://en.wikipedia.org/wiki/Diffraction) pattern to form, which affects all the images taken by the camera.
-The diffraction pattern usually looks like a star with a halo around it, but it depends on the shape of the aperture.
+The diffraction pattern usually looks like a star with a halo around it, but it generally depends on the shape of the aperture.
 This is what makes stars have *the star shape* in the first place.

 Let's start by loading an image that represents the geometric shape of our aperture.
 Click *Browse Aperture* in the top right panel *Diffraction Pattern*.
 There are a bunch of example aperture shapes in `demo/Apertures` ready for you.
 I will be using `Heptagon.png`.